mpv-player/mpv/DOCS/man/ipc.rst

 Commands
 --------

-Additionally to  the commands described in `List of Input Commands`_, a few extra commands can also be used as part of the protocol:
+In addition to the commands described in `List of Input Commands`_, a few extra commands can also be used as part of the protocol:

 ``client_name``